 Alabama Quick Facts

-- In 2012, Alabama ranked 17th among the states in the number of producing natural gas wells.
+- In 2014, Alabama ranked 17th in the nation in the number of producing natural gas wells.

-- Mobile was the fourth largest seaport for exporting U.S. coal in 2012; coking coal used in the steelmaking process accounted for more than 85% of the total.
+- Mobile, Alabama was the third-largest seaport for exporting U.S. coal in 2015.
+Coking coal used in the steelmaking process accounted for 83% of total exported coal.

-- The three reactors at the Browns Ferry Nuclear Plant in Limestone County have a combined generating capacity of 3,310 megawatts, second only to Arizona’s Palo Verde plant in capacity among nuclear power plants in the United States.
+- The three reactors at the Browns Ferry Nuclear Plant in Limestone County, Alabama have a combined generating capacity of 3,309 megawatts, second in capacity only to Arizona’s Palo Verde nuclear plant.

-- Alabama ranked seventh among the states in 2013 in net electricity generation from renewable energy resources; conventional hydroelectric power supplied 80% of generation from renewable resources.
+- Alabama ranked eighth in 2015 in net electricity generation from renewable energy resources, including hydroelectric power.
+In 2015, conventional hydroelectric power supplied 75% of Alabama's generation from renewable resources.